Telewest: Internet

-Telewest's internet service called Blueyonder, formerly branded as Cable Internet, ran on the cable internet architecture and offered speeds of 2 Mbit/s, 4 Mbit/s and 10 Mbit/s downstream.
+Telewest's internet service called Blueyonder, launched in March 2000 at a cost of £50/month for 512 Kbit/s service, by August 2000 the price was reduced to £33/month in an effort to compete with BT’s £40/month ADSL service.
+It used the cable infrastructure and was later expanded to offer speeds of 2 Mbit/s, 4 Mbit/s and 10 Mbit/s downstream.
 The broadband service was 'uncapped', meaning that its use was unlimited and no extra charges were payable related to the amount of data downloaded.
+The offering included free webspace where customers could create their own websites, which was discontinued for new customers after the rebranding to Virgin Media.

-On 21 November 2006, after the merger with NTL, The Register reported that Subscriber Traffic Management was being trialled in areas of northern England, and would be rolled out nationwide.
-Blueyonder also provided dial up internet services on a pay as you go, or fixed monthly fee of £14.99 for unlimited use.
+In November 2006, after the merger with NTL, The Register reported that subscriber traffic management was being trialled in areas of northern England, and would be rolled out nationwide.
+Blueyonder also provided dial-up internet services on a pay-as-you-go tariff, or a fixed monthly fee of £14.99 for unlimited use.